msample/envoy-filter-example/inject.rst

   any headers.

 trigger_headers
-  *(required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
+  *(sometimes required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
 These headers names also support "cookie.(cookie-name)" syntax so you can trigger on the presence of a specific cookie.
 For example, "cookie.session" will trigger injection if a cookie named "session" (case sensitive) is present in